Singapore to Europe by Land: It Took Me 7 Weeks & S$3,000

 1. Through the official Russian Railways website, which will give you the best price.

-2. Through a reputable third-party agency like Tutu Travel and Real Russia.
+2. Through a reputable third-party agency like Tutu Travel.
 There is a significant price mark-up but these websites are more user-friendly and you can get after-sales customer support.

 What to pack?

-Every traveller has different needs and level of comfort, but if you’re an independent backpacker, don’t stress too much on what to pack.
+Every traveller has different needs and levels of comfort, but if you’re an independent backpacker, don’t stress too much about what to pack.
 Less is more, and you can always buy what you need along the way.
-Just bring the basics: your passport, clothing, footwear, first aid, electronics, other essentials, and you’re pretty much good to go.
+Just bring the basics: your passport, clothing, footwear, first aid, electronics, and other essentials, and you’re pretty much good to go.
 I also recommend extra socks and undies.

 There are plenty of expensive and unnecessary travel accessories you will be tempted to buy before you embark on your big trip.
 Take my advice: don’t waste your money!
 If you lived without them before, chances are, you don’t need it when you travel.
 Of course, you can bring more than what you “need” for extra comfort.